-What a parade it was: The club led it with flying colors starting in a Corvette “Red, White and Blue” sequence; the first six corvettes in the line bore the colors of this great nation to honor our “Heroes” who made the greatest sacrifice a person could ever make for their country and for those who have served or are still serving.
-Please keep our “Service Members” in your prayers, for their safety as they protect our borders and safely return to their families.
-Also, keep their families in your prayers; they are making the same sacrifice while their loved ones are away.
+It is an honor to pay tribute to our “Heroes” who made the greatest sacrifice a person could ever make for their country…and also for those who are still serving.
+Please keep our service members in your prayers, as they are continuously being pulled away from their family to keep our borders safe.
+Please pray for their safe return, and keep their families in your prayers; they are making the same sacrifice while their loved ones are away.

-Thank you for visiting our site, I hope you found something that will revive that “young boy (or girl)” passion for cars (Corvette...or otherwise) and join us during one of our club events.
+Thank you for visiting our site, I hope you found something that will revive that “boyish” passion for cars (Corvette...or otherwise) and join us during one of our club events.
 “Don’t crush them, re-build them”!
+God Bless.

 Southern Maryland Corvette Club (SMCC)